openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 The [openSUSE Conference](http://news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/) is this year co-located with the SUSE Labs conference.
 Join us
         to present and discuss also Factory related topics.
 The [Call for papers](http://news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/) is open now!

-Iâ€™m interested on feedback on this article â€“ should I start a
+I’m interested on feedback on this article – should I start a
         series?

-â€
+”

 Important Links